Teletext: Data transmission

 A standard PAL signal contains 625 lines of video data per screen, broken into two "fields" containing half the lines of the whole image, divided as every odd line, then every even line number.
 Lines near the top of the screen are used to synchronize the display to the signal and are not seen on-screen.
 Data formatted in accordance with CEPT presentation layer protocol and data syntax standard is stored in these lines, where they are not visible, using lines 6–22 on the first field and 318–335 on the second field.
 The system does not have to use all of these lines; a unique pattern of bits allows the decoder to identify which lines contain data.
+Unused lines must not be used for other services as it will prevent teletext transmission.
 Some teletext services use a great number of lines, others, for reasons of bandwidth and technical issues, use fewer.

 Teletext in the PAL B system can use the VBI lines 6–22 in first half image and 318–334 in the other to transmit 360 data bits including clock run-in and framing code during the active video period at a rate of 6.9375 Mbit/s ±25 bit/s using binary NRZ line coding.
 The amplitude for a "0" is black level ±2% and a "1" is 66±6% of the difference between black and peak white level.
 The clock run in consist of 8 times of "10" and the framing code is "11100100".
 The two last bits of the clock-run in shall start within 12 +0.4/−1.0 μs from the negative flank of the line synchronization pulse.

 The 6.9375 Mbit/s rate is 444 × nominal fH, i.e. the TV line frequency.
 Thus 625 × 25 × 444 = 6,937,500 Hz.
 Each bit will then be 144 ns long.
 The bandwidth amplitude is 50% at 3.5 MHz and 0% at 6 MHz.

 If the horizontal sync pulse during the vertical synchronization starts in the middle of the horizontal scan line.
 Then first interlace frame will be sent, otherwise, if vertical synchronization let the full video line complete the second interlace frame is sent.